 “Exercise has been shown to be beneficial in so many areas of physical and mental health,” said Dr. Nora Volkow, NIDA Director.
 “This cross-disciplinary meeting is designed to get scientists thinking creatively about its potential role in substance abuse prevention.”

 More than 100 scientists from around the country are gathering for the two-day conference.
 The goals of the meeting are:

-To facilitate development and testing of new paradigms for prevention; and
+- To facilitate development and testing of new paradigms for prevention